raderj89/intro_to_rails/README.md

 * `assets`:

   In Sinatra, you were probably used to putting your CSS and JavaScript files in your public folder.
 Now, they're stored in this assets folder (or pipeline, as you'll start to call it).

 * `controllers`:

-	You'll never guess which part of the Model - View - Controller structure is stored in this directory.
-This houses the conductors of your application.
+  This houses the controllers of your application.

 * `helpers`:

   Helpers will be useful later on, but for now just know that this is the place to store your cross-app helper methods and the like (for example, `current_user`).

 * `models`:

   The place where all of your models go.
-Duh.

 * `views`:

   The last of the MVC trifecta.
 This is where you store nearly every page that your app will display.

 `DB`

 * `migrate`:

   If you're coming off of Sinatra, this should look exactly the same to you.
 All of your table modifications - create, update or otherwise - will take the form of migrations stored in this directory.

 Outside of the APP and DB directories, there are two other very important files:

 * `Gemfile`

   Rails is awesome and automagically requires all of the files in your Gemfile.
 Get familiar with the gems that come pre-included, or at the very least know what they're related to.
 If you see `group :test` or similarly worded statements, that means the gems will just be required for that specific context (in this case, when you're conducting testing using rspec).

 * `config/routes.rb`

   The routes file will be completely new to most of you, but it's importance can't be understated.
 This file gives you control over how to route all sorts of requests (```get '/'```, ```post '/users/new'```, etc.) and will be the topic of a deep dive later on in this guide.

 If you navigate into any of these files, you'll notice that a lot of them already have detailed comments describing their purpose.
 Skim through those!
 By no means do you need to understand all of them, but it can't hurt to get a general sense of what's going on.